Ski: 2017-2018 Faction Dictator 3.0, 186 cm

 (Kind of like BladeRunner 2049, I suppose.
 But I digress.)

-Faction continues, “Perfect for straightlining that couloir or arcing turns on blue ice, the Dictator series is for those who who want to ski at mach 10 everywhere the can.
+Faction continues, “Perfect for straightlining that couloir or arcing turns on blue ice, the Dictator series is for those who want to ski at mach 10 everywhere the can.
 Surprisingly nimble for a performance ski, a lightweight poplar / paulownia core reinforced with dual titanal layers and combined with dual-radius sidecuts and a healthy dose of tip and tail rocker make the range float in the pow, plow through the crud, super stable at speed, yet nimble underfoot.”

 It’s also pretty interesting the terms that Faction lists under the Dictator series’ “Product Profile”: